My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 Whether or not it’s any of those things is debatable.
 But there’s one thing it absolutely is…

 It’s EVERYWHERE.
 It’s reality.
 And it’s not going away.
-So you need to buck up and learn to face it.
+So you need to brace yourself, stand up and learn to face it.

 Because if you don’t, then nothing will change.